igorsoares/bitcoin-dca/README.md

 # Contribute

-If you wish to contribute to this script you're more than welcome.
+If you wish to contribute to this script, you're more than welcome.

-Before you start it's mandatory to you understand how the structure is working in this project.
+Before you start it is __mandatory__ that you understand how the project structure works.

+Below are the main directories and files you must be familiar with:

+- `/etc/cron.d/`: Directory repsonsible for storing all schedules jobs.
+- `/var/log/bitcoindca/`: Directory responsible for storing execution logs of this script, including all operations and their statuses.
+- `/etc/default/btcdca/`: Directory responsible for storing the Binance API secrets.
+    - __The secret file is stored with `600` permissions and is acessible only by the root user.__
+- `/usr/local/bin/dca_operation.py`: File responsible executing the buy order itself.
+    - It receives an argument (--amount or -A) passed from the cron configuration files located in `/etc/cron.d/`